SkyDocs/personalised-voice-assistant/README.md

 # Voice Assistant

-This is the helper repo for our main project of the semester 3.
+This is the repo for our main project of the semester 3.